A1 Trek

 Conservation and Protection:

-The Kanchenjunga Conservation Area is in Nepal and the same mountain area made by India as Kanchenjunga National Park.
-Both countries aim to preserve the high-class biodiversity of the area on the Kanchenjunga Himalaya section. which is dedicated to Nepal Himalaya region of Nepal
+The Kanchenjunga Conservation Area is in Nepal, and the same mountain area is in India as Kanchenjunga National Park.
+Both countries aim to preserve the high-class biodiversity of the area in the Kanchenjunga Himalaya section. which is dedicated to the Nepal Himalaya region of Nepal

-These protected areas are home-grown to different flora and fauna, comprising rare and rare species.
+These protected areas are home to different flora and fauna, comprising rare and endangered species.

 Expeditions and Challenges: